Rocket Internet wins shareholder approval to raise more cash

 The Berlin group raised 1.4 billion euros in a stock market listing in October and then just four months later tapped investors for 588 million.

-The amount of capital it can now raise is equivalent to more than two thirds of its current market capitalisation of around 6.4 billion euros.
+The amount of capital it can now raise is equivalent to more than two thirds of its current market capitalization of around 6.4 billion euros.

 Its voracious appetite for cash to fund its far-flung business investments sent its shares down to their recent lows.